MazBazDev/doc-test/app/docs/intro.md

 ---
 sidebar_position: 1
 ---
-# Tutorial Intro by mazbaz
+# Tutorial Intro by mazbaz2

 Let's discover **Docusaurus in less than 5 minutes**.